matjaz99/OpenMp3Player/README.md

 To start OpenMp3Player on linux execute:
 $ ./start.sh

-or
-double click on start.bat (on windows).
+On Windows double click on start.bat.

 To stop execute stop.sh or stop.bat script.